 Accretion expense on the liability is recognized over the estimated productive life of the related assets and is included on the consolidated statements of operations under general and administrative expenses.
-For the years ended December 31, 2020 and 2019 accretion expense was \$27 and \$22, respectively.
+For the years ended December 31, 2020, 2019 and 2018 accretion expenses were \$27, \$22 and Nil, respectively.